jennguyen1/nhuyhoa/_posts/2015-12-30-ML-Bayesian-Networks.md

 Given the conditional probabilities, one could compute probabilities for any combination of variables.

 # Conditional Independence
-Indpendence is nice property because we can certain variables without regard to the variables it is independent of.
+Independence is nice property because variables can be analyzed without regard to the variables it is independent of.

 * Two nodes in a bayesian network are unconditionally independent if there is no undirected path between the nodes.
 * If there is an undirected path between two nodes, then whether they are indpendent depends on what other evidence is known.